 Identity Restoration Versus Identity Resolution

 There are plenty of organizations, including well-regarded insurance companies, that offer programs intended to help you regain your identity, credit, and good name after identity theft.
 They go by two names that sound almost identical: "identity resolution" and "identity restoration."

 While both resolution and restoration lead to the same outcomes, they approach the process completely differently.
 Those that help to "resolve" identity theft are willing to guide you, the victim, through a long and arduous process.
 Those that restore identity do all the work for you, allowing you to avoid spending a great deal of time and emotional energy in the process.

-What Are the Pros and Cons of Identity Theft Restoration Programs?
+The Pros and Cons of Identity Theft Restoration Programs

 Unlike identity theft resolution services, which may or may not do any work for you, this is exactly what identity theft restoration services do.
 The amount of work that you have to put in to recover your identity is minimal, and the outcome (assuming you're working with a reputable company) is guaranteed.

 How Identity Restoration Programs Work

 In order to work on your behalf, any identity theft restoration service will need some form of limited power of attorney.
 They usually require you to fill out your initial police report and give them a copy of it as well.
 They may require you to file a complaint with the FTC as well and give them a copy of that complaint form.

 Armed with this paperwork, identity theft restoration services do all the heavy lifting.
 They make the calls, they send the letters and, perhaps most importantly, they have access to a legal department or an arrangement with a law firm to handle the legal aspects that invariably come up when you're a victim of identity theft.